Summarize:

 3. Cybersecurity mesh architecture (CSMA)

-Cybersecurity mesh is a defense strategy that secures each device independently, utilizing its perimeter, such as firewalls and network protection tools.
-Unlike traditional security practices that rely on a single perimeter for the entire IT environment, cybersecurity mesh employs a holistic approach.
-Coined by Gartner as "security mesh architecture" (CSMA), this concept is crucial as more assets are migrated into multi-cloud environments, making it easier for attackers to access them.
+Cybersecurity mesh is a strategy that protects each device independently, leveraging its perimeter defenses, such as firewalls and network protection tools.
+Unlike traditional security practices that rely on a single perimeter for the entire IT environment, security mesh employs a holistic approach.
+Coined by Gartner as "cybersecurity mesh architecture" (CSMA), this concept is becoming increasingly important within cloud security future trends, especially as more assets move into multi-cloud environments.
 It emphasizes viewing security as a platform where all components work together seamlessly.

 CSMA enables organizations to reduce vendor footprint while deploying best-in-class solutions through integration.
 It represents a significant shift from traditional perimeter-based security models toward a decentralized, device-centric approach to network security.

-SASE consolidates network and security functions into a single, cloud-delivered service.
-Driven by the rise of remote workforces and cloud adoption, SASE promises reduced costs, streamlined management, and improved performance by replacing traditional "hub and spoke" architectures with secure access regardless of user location.
-Comprised of components like Secure Web Gateway, Firewall as a Service, and Zero Trust Network Access, SASE offers benefits like lower costs, enhanced security, and optimized staff workloads.
+One of the new trends in cloud security, secure access server edge (SASE), consolidates network and security functions into a single, cloud-delivered service.
+This helps reduce costs, streamline management, and improve performance by replacing traditional "hub and spoke" architectures with secure access regardless of user location.
+By combining Secure Web Gateway, Firewall as a Service, and Zero Trust Network Access, SASE delivers lower costs, enhanced security, and optimized staff workloads.

 5. Automation of DevSecOps

-While DevSecOps already emphasizes making security a shared responsibility among developers, operational teams, and security teams, DevSecOps automation further empowers everyone involved by providing the necessary tools to ensure secure code and configurations without requiring everyone to become security specialists.
-It involves automating security integration into DevOps, continuous integration, and continuous deployment pipelines, significantly reducing errors that may occur during manual security analysis.
+DevSecOps emphasizes making security a shared responsibility among developers, operations teams, and security experts.
+DevSecOps automation takes this a step further by providing the right tools to ensure secure code and configurations without requiring everyone to be a security specialist.
+This approach automates security integration into DevOps, continuous integration, and continuous deployment (CI/CD) pipelines.
+As a result, it significantly reduces the errors that can occur during manual security analysis.

 6. Cloud-native protection platforms (CNAPPs) and tools